RecList/evalRS-KDD-2023/README.md

 Examples could be operationalizing important notions of robustness, applying and discussing metric definitions from literature, quantifying the trade-off between privacy and accuracy, and so on.
 The hackathon is a unique opportunity to **live and breathe** the workshop themes, increase chances of multi-disciplinary collaboration, network and discover related work by peers, and contribute valuable materials back to the community.

+### Prizes

+Here is the breakdown of the prizes we are going to give during the event:

+* $500 best student paper
+* $500 best paper
+* $500 runner-up best hackathon project
+* $2000 best hackathon project

 ## Organizers

 This Data Challenge focuses on building in the open, and adding lasting artifacts to the community. _EvalRS @ KDD 2023_ is a collaboration between practitioners from industry and academia, who joined forces to make it happen: